Auto Insurance Claim Advice

 It can put you at fault for the accident

-For example, a ticket for not having insurance is a breach of a duty (duty to have insurance); however, did this specific breach cause the collision?
+For example, a ticket for not having insurance is a breach of a duty (duty to have insurance).
+However, did this specific breach cause the collision?
 The fact that a driver did not carry insurance does not mean anything about fault or who was responsible.

 The police report reveals more key information than simply citations.
-The “contributory circumstances” of the report will give you insight regarding duties and the breaches each driver is responsible for.
+The “contributory circumstances” of the report will give you insight regarding the duties and the breaches each driver is responsible for.
 The police report could show that there was a failure to avoid the collision.

 The next place where a breach will be “revealed” is on the recorded statement.
 Here adjusters will try to ask questions in such a way to see if you admit to something (a breach).